redFrik/udk09-Bits_and_Pieces/udk130516/README.md

 6. select 'Arduino as ISP' under Tools/Programmer.
 7. last 'Burn Bootloader' under Tools.
 It should take a little while and leds should be flashing during the process.

-If the serial port 'tty.usbserial-XXXXX' doesn't show up try installing the <http://www.ftdichip.com/Drivers/VCP.htm> (version 2.2.18 or later for mac (pick correct 32bit vs 64bit version of the driver)
+If the serial port 'tty.usbserial-XXXXX' doesn't show up try installing the <http://www.ftdichip.com/Drivers/VCP.htm> (version 2.2.18 or later for mac (pick correct 32bit vs 64bit version of the driver)).

 You can also burn a bootloader with programmers like STK500 or USBtinyISP.